-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
+- I.D.2.d) security and safety measures appropriate to the participating site: and.
+(Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
 (Core) - I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
 This must include access to electronic medical literature databases with full text capabilities.
 (Core) - I.D.4.
 The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) The volume and diversity of cases must be sufficient to provide adequate experiences in the comprehensive management of reproductive endocrinology and infertility, including surgical and medical care, to meet the educational objectives of the program. - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+(Core) - I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
 It should be structured to optimize education for all learners present. - I.E.1.
 Fellows should contribute to the education of residents in core programs, if present.
-(Core) - I.E.1.a) There must be adequate patient volume and diversity to educate the approved number of fellows without adversely impacting the education of residents in the obstetrics and gynecology residency. - I.E.1.b) The educational opportunities for the fellows and residents in obstetrics and gynecology must be separate and clearly delineated.
-(Core) - I.E.2.
-The program director must monitor the impact of other learners on the experience of the fellows.
 (Core)